CROWN POINTE ACADEMY (K-2)

 EXTERIOR

-Respect had to be paid to the neutral Greys and Blues of the existing facility across the street, whose mid-century facade contained subtle, yet classic materials, including: several textured CMU products, sand-blasted Stucco panels, and short-exposure horizontal siding.
+Respect had to be paid to the neutral Greys and Blues of the existing facility across the street.
+It's mid-century façade contained subtle, yet classic materials, including: several textured CMU products, sand-blasted Stucco panels, and short-exposure horizontal siding.
 A clear theme of high-relief materials was recognized—and expounded on—with Split Face and Fluted CMU block, loud and quiet colorways for Stucco accents, stacked Fiber-Cement siding, and new vertical Corrugated Metal siding that adds additional depth to the straight, rectilinear Elevations.

 Following the theme of relief, our team employed high-width Stucco reveals along the Southern elevation to create the appearance of white Aspen trees in a field of blue stucco.
 Custom reliefs resembling Cougars—the Academy mascot—scamper and scale through the trees, creating an eye-catching monument directly next to the Site entrance.